EricThiel/carspeed.py/README.md

 ## Requirements

-* Raspberry Pi 2 Model B  (or 3 model B)
+* Raspberry Pi 4 Model B
-* Picamera v 2
+* Picamera v 3 (Tested with noir)
-* Opencv3
+* Opencv4

 ## Usage

-Install OpenCV 3 and Python 3 on the Pi.
+Install OpenCV 4 and Python 3 on the Pi.

 Copy carspeed.py into the same directory as your home directory.